LeoVasanko/mediahive/README.md

 ## Background

 This project started as a personal project that I have used for browsing my warez for some time now.
-It is still in early development, but I have just now made it public for a wider audience.
+After it grew in number of users, I've put serious development effort into it to provide a truly polished view, while responding to user needs.

+Little details include flags for audio and subtitle languages (also srt) and a series view with per episode video previews while avoiding spoilers of the episodes you haven't gotten to yet:

 ![Series view](https://git.zi.fi/LeoVasanko/mediahive/media/branch/main/docs/seriesview.avif)